ilarikuoppala/pricewatch/README.md

 Adding an item to watchlist

     /add link_to_product
-Please note the service(s) currently supported.
-They can be found in [services.json](/services.json).
+Please note the services currently supported: [services.json](/services.json).

 ## Feature requests and bugs
-Please use issues.
+Please use Github issues.